zigamedved/zigamedved/README.md

 - 👋 Hi, I’m @zigamedved
 - 👀 I’m a backend engineer @NU,
 - 🌱 I’m currently learning a lot of things.
-Some of them are Golang, AWS, Kubernetes, React.
+Some of them are Golang, AWS, Kubernetes and React.
 - 💞️ I’m looking to collaborate on projects in Web3...
 - 📫 How to reach me: You can reach me over Linkedin, link under profile section.